dashed-slug/wallets/readme.txt

 Unfortunately I do not undertake custom projects.
 If you have an idea about a cool extension then please let me know about it.
 If it is a good fit for the project, it will be added to the backlog.
 When implemented, It will be available either to all users for free, or for dashed-slug premium members.

-= Can you add fiat currency deposits? =

-I do not have plans to add fiat currency deposits.
-That is not to say that someone cannot develop an extension to do this.

 = Can I use an exchange to facilitate cryptocurrency trading on top of this plugin? =

 Yes, an [Exchange extension](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) is now available to premium dashed-slug members.
 The relevant blog post announcement [is here](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

 Alternatively you can use the [ShapeShift app extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/shapeshift-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) that lets you display a front-end UI to the [ShapeShift.io](https://shapeshift.io/) service.

+= I want to do a token sale.
+Can I use WooCommerce to do so? =

+It is not recommended that you use WooCommerce and the [WooCommerce payment gateway extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/woocommerce-cryptocurrency-payment-gateway-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) to sell tokens or other coins.

+Instead, consider using the [Exchange extension](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) to provide a way for your users to buy or sell your token.
+This requires that you have a working *coin adapter* for your coin or token.

 = In the adapters list view, why is the Hot Wallet Balance not equal to the Sum of User Balances? =